Nov11/boltdb_in_cpp/readme.md

     * (acquire)1.begin a new rw/ro txn 2.remove a txn
     * (release)1.txn being created 2. removed a txn
 * rwmtx, mmaplock, metalock are acquired and released during database shutdown

+### memory management
+* txn maintains a local memory manage in charge of every allocation/deallocation of its own and release all the memory on txn destruction which happens when the txn is removed from its database(for ro txn) or txn is reset so that it is not the current rw txn any more.
+* database object is maintained by user application. typically should be used with a smart pointer. this implementation assume that user takes care of memory re collection for a database object.